plone/training/docs/mastering-plone/relations.md

 ## Inspecting relations

-You Plone 6 Classic you can inspect all relations and backrelations in your site using the controlpanel `/@@inspect-relations`.
+You Plone 6 Classic you can inspect all relations and backrelations in your site using the control panel `/@@inspect-relations`.

 ```{figure} _static/inspect-relations.png
 :alt: The relations controlpanel